 Part of the Climate Plan process is determining the right reduction target for our community greenhouse gas emissions.
 The Flagstaff community needs to decide on what target is the most appropriate.

-Read through the posters below, using the arrows to the right of the images, to learn more about greenhouse gas emissions targets.
+Read through the following posters, using the arrows to the right of the images, to learn more about greenhouse gas emissions targets.